quicwg/base-drafts/draft-ietf-quic-http.md

 Receipt of an invalid sequence of frames MUST be treated as a connection error of type H3_FRAME_UNEXPECTED; see {{errors}}.
-In particular, a DATA frame before any HEADERS frame, or a HEADERS or DATA frame after the trailing HEADERS frame is considered invalid.
+In particular, a DATA frame before any HEADERS frame, or a HEADERS or DATA frame after the trailing HEADERS frame, is considered invalid.
 Other frame types, especially unknown frame types, might be permitted subject to their own rules; see {{extensions}}.